lewis1190/weather-app-hackathon-team-3/README.md

 - As a user, I want to see UV index information so that I know if I need sun protection

-![Screenshot from our GitHub Projects page for TrueWeather](./readme_assets/project_board.png)
+![Screenshot from our GitHub Projects page for TrueWeather](./readme_assets/project_board.png) _Screenshot from our GitHub Projects page for TrueWeather_

 ## Testing and Validation